23 of the Best Types of Orchids to Grow as Houseplants

 These sympodial epiphytic and lithophytic plants feature pseudobulbs and leathery or fleshy leaves, which sometimes have a purplish tint.

-Laelias are known for their star-shaped blooms and bold colors, though white and purple flowers are the most common.
+Laelias feature star-shaped blooms and bold colors, though white and purple flowers are the most common.

 A close up horizontal image of pink and purple orchids pictured in bright sunshine on a soft focus background.